toonn/oss-1314/README.md

   - To use the provided `run.sh` script, use the following output folders:
     - For the source folder (1), specify the output folder: `junit-r4.11/testsubjectbin/source`
     - For the tests folder (2), specify the output folder: `junit-r4.11/testsubjectbin/tests`
+  - These output folders possibly have to be created.

 Report and class diagram
 ------------------------